Estimated reading time: 5 minutes

-Bring gourmet into your home kitchen without the extra costs of the bakery to make Butterscotch Ginger Snap Cookies
+Bring gourmet into your home kitchen without the extra costs of the bakery to make Butterscotch Ginger Snap Cookies.

 I’ve taken the old-fashioned Ginger Snaps recipe to the next level and created a cookie that no one has ever tasted.

-Well, my family was the first taste-testers of my butterscotch ginger cookies and I got thumbs up from all.
+Well, my family was the first taste-testers of my butterscotch ginger cookies, and I got thumbs up from all.

 Why mess around with tradition and create a new recipe?

-Well, that’s how recipes are often created because bakers test their ideas to see if they work.
+That’s how recipes are often created because bakers test their ideas to see if they work.

-Although traditional baking holds a place in my heart I find the only way to create new recipes is to experiment.
+Although traditional baking holds a place in my heart, I find the only way to create new recipes is to experiment.

-I’ve burnt, undercooked, and ruined plenty of test recipes in my years but it’s only given me the confidence to continue.
+I’ve burnt, undercooked, and ruined plenty of test recipes in my years, but it’s only given me the confidence to continue.

 Old Fashioned Butterscotch Ginger Snaps